Ic0u/PotMonaco/README.md

 # Potassium Monaco Remake

 A modern, lightweight code editor inspired by Potassium, rebuilt using the [Monaco Editor](https://microsoft.github.io/monaco-editor/).
+This project aims to provide a fast, beautiful, and customizable coding experience in the browser, with support for multiple tabs, syntax highlighting, and more.

+## Features

+- 📝 Multiple tab support (open, close, rename, save)
+- 🎨 Dark theme with smooth UI
+- ⚡ Monaco Editor integration for advanced editing
+- 💾 Local storage for tab persistence
+- 🔍 Context menus and keyboard shortcuts
+- 🖼️ Customizable tab icons and layout

 ## Getting Started

 1. Clone or download this repository.
 2. Open `index.html` in your browser.
-3. Start twearking!
+3. Start coding!

 ## Folder Structure